Kenneth Spring: Artist and teacher

 After returning to England in 1947, Spring gained an art teaching diploma from the University of London and became a teacher at his alma mater, Alleyn's School.
 In 1949 he founded the influential South East London Art Group, of which he became chairman, and was closely associated with artists such as Keith Godwin and Stanley Roy Badmin.
 In 1953 he was appointed Lecturer in Art at Goldsmiths, University of London.
 In 1958 he was appointed chief examiner of art by the London University Board and was responsible for the introduction of the new craft syllabus.
 He sat on the executive committee of the Camberwell Arts Council.

-In 1956 he was a co-founder, alongside Michael Croft, of the National Youth Theatre.
-He was production manager for the Youth Theatre's first play, Henry V, which appeared at the Toynbee Hall in London in September 1956.
-He continued to be involved in Youth Theatre productions until 1962.
-In 1965 Spring moved to Oxfordshire to become a master at Bloxham School.
+In 1956 he was a founder, alongside Michael Croft, of the National Youth Theatre.
+Spring was the production manager for the Youth Theatre's first play, Henry V, which appeared at the Toynbee Hall in London in September 1956.
+He continued as production manager at the National Youth Theatre until 1962, leading the production of all performances up to that date including Troilus and Cressida at the Edinburgh Festival in 1958 and Julius Caesar at Sadler's Wells Theatre in 1962.
+During this time the company became well regarded for its ambitious staging, often involving the construction of elaborate stage sets.
+In 1967 Spring moved to Oxfordshire to become a master at Bloxham School.
+He retired in 1981.